 Even with the MTSS behavioral supports in place, if the student continues to have chronic/frequent, highly disruptive, or physically aggressive/dangerous behaviors, then the school team should consider possibly referring the student for an initial evaluation under IDEA.
 The team should review the FBA and existing progress monitoring data to determine if the hypothesized function of the behavior had been correctly identified or if amendments are needed.
-If the existing FBA has correctly identified the function of the behavior, then a new FBA may not be necessary, but the team may still consider the effectiveness of interventions provided in the BIP and make adjustments/intensifications as needed.
-Once an initial evaluation is completed and the multidisciplinary team determines the student is eligible for special education and related services, then the IEP team should review and revise the BIP, as needed, to reflect the most effective interventions available.
+If the existing FBA has correctly identified the function of the behavior, then a new FBA may not be necessary, but the team may still consider the effectiveness of interventions provided in the BIP and make adjustments/ intensifications as needed.
+Once an initial evaluation is completed and the multidisciplinary team should review and revise the BIP, as needed, to reflect the most effective interventions available.
 It is important to note that the Behavior Intervention Plan (BIP) becomes part of the IEP and should be reviewed annually or more frequently as changes to the BIP are needed and aligned to behavioral goals and accommodations/modifications outlined within the body of the IEP document.